Suchitra-Sahoo/AgriLearnNetwork/README.md

 **About Us**

  Discover the heart and soul of AgriLearnNetwork.
-Learn about our mission to revolutionize agriculture education and support farmers worldwide.
+Learn more about our mission to revolutionize agriculture education and support farmers worldwide.
 Explore how our platform equips you with the tools and knowledge needed to thrive in the ever-evolving world of farming.

 ![image](https://github.com/Suchitra-Sahoo/AgriLearnNetwork/blob/main/components/Screenshot%202024-05-04%20210028.png)